OscarTorresDev/IAJOES-WEB/README.md

 ## 📄 License

 This project is proprietary to AI Joes.
-All rights reserved.
+All rights reserved.# IAJOES-WEB